Opportunities for Undergraduate Research Experiences

 Engineering, Sciences and Social Sciences 2024-2025

-Each funded project must provide a final report and reflection
+Each funded project must provide a final report and reflection and participate in the spring S&T research conference

 (section 1)